Vice TV: Shift to news and documentaries

 On February 24, 2019, the channel launched Vice Live, a two-hour live show airing Mondays through Thursdays at 9 p.m.
 The series was meant to anchor Viceland's primetime lineup and act as a replacement for Desus & Mero after that show's hosts moved to Showtime.
 Shortly after debuting, Vice Live was trimmed down to an hour and, due to low ratings, was eventually cancelled after its April 11, 2019 episode.

 On April 10, 2019, Vice premiered the documentary series Dark Side of the Ring, which chronicles events and figures in professional wrestling.
 The series would go on to become the network's highest-rated and longest-running original series, spawning spin-offs focusing on other subjects such as football, mixed martial arts (Dark Side of the Cage), and specific decades in history.'

 In August 2019, Vice Media announced that the channel was merging with Vice News as a part of its shift from entertainment and lifestyle programming to a news-based lineup.
 Earlier that month, the company had also announced that Vice News Tonight, which aired on HBO from 2016 to 2019, would re-launch in 2020 on the network.
 At the end of the year, Viceland would change its name to Vice TV on December 2, 2019.

 In April 2021, American professional wrestling promotion Major League Wrestling (MLW) announced a television deal with Vice TV.
 A block of MLW programming, including reruns of flagship show MLW Fusion, began airing on Saturdays starting May 1.
 On September 17, it was announced that Vice would air MLW's Fightland as a television special on October 7.

 On May 15, 2023, Vice Media formally filed for Chapter 11 bankruptcy, as part of an eventual sale to a consortium of lenders including Fortress Investment Group, which will, alongside Soros Fund Management and Monroe Capital, invest $225 million as a credit bid for nearly all of its assets.
 The sale was closed in August 2023.

+Shift to sports

 In December 2024, it was reported that Vice TV would be placing a larger emphasis on its Vice Sports brand, introducing a primetime block on weeknights featuring sports-related programming.
-The block's slate for 2025 included the new college basketball documentary miniseries Calipari: Razor’s Edge (which was produced by Peyton Manning's Omaha Productions) and Pitino: Red Storm Rising, new seasons of series such as Dark Side of the Ring, and other acquisitions such as Arena Football One, The Draymond Green Show with Baron Davis, Nightcap with Shannon Sharpe, highlights of Red Bull-organized events and the PDC World Darts Championship, and reruns of American Ninja Warrior.
+The block's slate for 2025 included college basketball documentary miniseries Calipari: Razor’s Edge (which was produced by Peyton Manning's Omaha Productions) and Pitino: Red Storm Rising, new seasons of series such as Dark Side of the Ring, and other acquisitions such as Arena Football One, The Draymond Green Show with Baron Davis, Nightcap with Shannon Sharpe, highlights of Red Bull-organized events and the PDC World Darts Championship, and reruns of American Ninja Warrior.
+As well as showing multiple BKB Bare Knuckle Boxing fight nights per year.
+In 2026, Vice TV added Major League Volleyball and the Legacy Fighting Alliance, a mixed martial arts promotion.